bmeurant/technical-docs/software-architecture/system-design-fundamentals/dns.md

 ### DNS Caching

-To improve performance and reduce load on the DNS hierarchy, query results are cached at various levels (browser, operating system, resolver).
+To improve performance and reduce load on the DNS hierarchy, query results are [[caching|cached]] at various levels (browser, operating system, resolver).
 The duration for which a record is cached is determined by its **Time-To-Live (TTL)** value, which is set in the DNS record itself.

 ---